Hadi-loo/Network-Routing-Protocols/README.md

 In both scenarios, DVRP works faster than LVRP.
-Note that in measuring the runtime of each algorithm, we didn't measured the print operations time, because it may make hish errors in the results, as the output of the LVRP is much more than DVRP.
+Note that in measuring the runtime of each algorithm, we didn't measured the print operations time, because it may result in high errors in the measured times, as the output of the LVRP is much more than DVRP.